pablobd/ContinuousControl/README.md

 #### Your own Unity environment

 If you are interested in building your own Unity environments after completing the project, you can follow the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md), which walk you through all of the details of building an environment from a Unity scene.

+For game developers, these trained agents can be used for multiple purposes, including controlling NPC behavior (in a variety of settings such as multi-agent and adversarial), automated testing of game builds and evaluating different game design decisions pre-release.

 ## How it works